Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 Over/Under Insights

-- Georgia has combined with its opponents to score more than 52.5 points in six of 14 games this season.
+- Georgia and its opponents have gone over the current 52.5-point total in six of 14 games this season.

 - In 76.9% of Alabama's games this season (10/13), the teams combined to score more than Monday's total of 52.5.